 “Performance Measurement and Cost Accounting: Are they competing or complementary systems of control?”
 2016.
 Public Administration Review

-The podcast can be found here and an interesting discussion in a blog is here.
+The podcast can be found here and a discussion by John Kamensky of the IBM Center for the Business of Government is here.

 New Initiatives Grants in Election Science MIT Election Data and Science Lab (2017) “How Much Are We Spending on Election Administration?”
 Amount funded $19,895 ( with Martha Kropf, Mary Jo Shepherd, & JoEllen Pope).